dev-kas/xel/CONTRIBUTING.md

 ## Pull Request Process

-1. **Submit a pull request** from your forked repository to the main repository
+1. **Submit a pull request** from your forked repository to the master branch of the main repository
 2. **Ensure your PR description** clearly describes the problem and solution
 3. **Include issue numbers** in your PR description (e.g., "Fixes #123")
 4. **Update documentation** if necessary